Trafigura: Activities

 In 2024, Trafigura operated in 150 countries and had 50 offices.

-Trafigura is the third-largest physical commodities trading group in the world behind Vitol and Glencore.
-Trafigura sources, stores, blends and transports raw materials including oil, refined petroleum products and non-ferrous metals, iron ore, and coal.
+Trafigura is the third‑largest physical commodities trading group in the world, behind Vitol and Glencore.
+Trafigura sources, stores, blends, and transports raw materials including oil, refined petroleum products, non‑ferrous metals, iron ore, and coal.
 It more recently added a third division, focused on gas, power, and renewables.

-Trade in non-ferrous and bulk commodities – mainly copper, lead and zinc concentrate, alumina, refined metals of copper, lead, zinc and aluminium as well as the iron ore and coal trading books – made up 13% of Trafigura’s overall trading turnover in 2016.
-The group traded 8.2 million tonnes of non-ferrous metal concentrates and 6.6 million tonnes of non-ferrous refined metal during the year.
+Trade in non‑ferrous and bulk commodities – mainly copper, lead, and zinc concentrate, alumina, refined metals (copper, lead, zinc, and aluminium), as well as the iron ore and coal trading books – made up 13% of Trafigura's overall trading turnover in 2016.
+The group traded 8.2 million tonnes of non‑ferrous metal concentrates and 6.6 million tonnes of non‑ferrous refined metal during the year.
 Overall volume across metals and minerals increased by 13% from 2015 to 59 million tonnes.

-Trading volumes in oil and petroleum products totalled 4.3 million barrels a day in 2016, up 42% from 3 million barrels a day in 2015.

-In October 2016 Trafigura sold five medium-range tankers to China’s Bank of Communications Financial Leasing Co, marking its exit from owning product tankers.

-In support of its arbitrage-based business model, Trafigura ensures a degree of control over supply, storage and logistics through industrial subsidiaries: oil storage and distribution business Puma Energy, in which Trafigura holds a 49% interest.
+Trading volumes in oil and petroleum products totalled 4.3 million barrels per day in 2016, up 42% from 3 million barrels per day in 2015.
+In October 2016, Trafigura sold five medium‑range tankers to China's Bank of Communications Financial Leasing Co, marking its exit from owning product tankers.
+In support of its arbitrage‑based business model, Trafigura ensures a degree of control over supply, storage, and logistics through industrial subsidiaries, including the oil storage and distribution business Puma Energy, in which Trafigura holds a 49% interest.
 Trafigura is involved in paper trading through its subsidiary Galena Asset Management, which was set up in 2003 to invest in commodity funds.

-The company was named in the Iraq Oil-for-Food Scandal in connection with a Liberian-registered turbine tanker, Essex, that had UN approval to load Iraqi crude at Iraq’s main export terminal at Mina al-Bakr.
+The company was named in the Iraq Oil‑for‑Food scandal in connection with a Liberian‑registered turbine tanker, the Essex, which had UN approval to load Iraqi crude at Iraq's main export terminal at Mina al‑Bakr.
 The tanker was chartered by Trafigura Beheer BV.
-According to her captain, Theofanis Chiladakis, the Essex was 'topped off' at least twice, with a total of 272,000 barrels of crude, after UN monitors had signed off the cargo.
-This was on 13 May and 27 August 2001.
-Elf Aquitaine employees had first talked about this scheme in February 1998.
+According to its captain, Theofanis Chiladakis, the Essex was 'topped off' at least twice, with a total of 272,000 barrels of crude, after UN monitors had signed off on the cargo.
+This occurred on 13 May and 27 August 2001.
+Elf Aquitaine employees had first discussed this scheme in February 1998.

-In February 2013, Trafigura Maritime Ventures Limited—the Malta-based subsidiary of Trafigura Maritime Logistics PTE Limited based in Singapore—and the oil trading arm of Total became involved in an oil price fixing controversy that led them to both be barred from the tendering process at the Enemalta oil purchasing board.
-Between 1999 and 2012, Enemalta paid the two companies $3.2 billion for oil, accounting for 70% of the oil purchased by Enemalta in that time period.
+In February 2013, Trafigura Maritime Ventures Limited – the Malta‑based subsidiary of Trafigura Maritime Logistics PTE Limited (based in Singapore) – and the oil trading arm of Total became involved in an oil price fixing controversy that led both to be barred from the tendering process at the Enemalta oil purchasing board.
+Between 1999 and 2012, Enemalta paid the two companies $3.2 billion for oil, accounting for 70% of the oil purchased by Enemalta during that period.